Cancer Immunotherapy: Phase 1 trial for a new canine immunotherapy drug (TriKE)

 Eligibility criteria

-- Not currently receiving chemotherapy, immunotherapy or radiation treatment
+• Not be currently receiving chemotherapy or radiation treatment (previous ok with a washout period)

 Procedures